 Here's something new - a recipe, tried and true by your's truly this very evening.
 Yes, all, I made chicken curry and it was EPIC.
 I think it may be the best thing I have ever made.
-It just came together perfectly.
-I dont know if I'll ever be able to make it as well again, so I'll just have to savor the leftovers for as long as they last.
+It just came together perfectly, and makes great leftovers!
 I spent the morning trying to find the perfect chicken curry recipe.
 I wanted to use coconut milk, since I had prematurely bought it in anticipation of making some kind of curry sauce, but I couldn't find a decent recipe that used coconut milk AND homemade curry paste, so I combined a bunch of recipes and made my own.
 Here it is -

 1 small green onion

 2 large pieces of chicken breast, cleaned and cut into cubes

 1 tbsp salt

 Marinate the whole chicken breasts for a few hours (or overnight) in the coconut milk and the spices - cumin, curry, red and black pepper, and salt.
 When you're ready to cook, remove the chicken breast from the marinade (save the marinade for the next step!) and place on a baking tray (covered in aluminum foil to keep the juices) and bake at 400 for 10-15 min.
 You can flip the chicken breast halfway through to make sure it cooks evenly.
 It doesn't have to be cooked through, since you will simmer it in the curry sauce.

 Meanwhile, chop the onions and garlic, and fry in olive oil for about 2 minutes over a medium flame in a saucepan until the onions soften up.
 Add the diced tomato, and stir it around with a wooden spatula.
 Add the coconut milk marinade and bring to a simmer.
 Cube the chicken and add to pan and stirred until everything is fully incorporated, coated, and spread out.